IhorHorchakov/kafka-multi-node-cluster/README.md

 KAFKA_ADVERTISED_LISTENERS – makes Kafka accessible from outside the container by advertising its location on the Docker host.

+It is essential to ensure that service names and the KAFKA_BROKER_ID are distinct for each service.
+Additionally, each service should have a unique port exposed to the host machine.
+For instance, while zookeeper listens port 2181, it is exposed to the host through ports 22181, respectively.
+Similarly, the broker-1, broker-2, and broker-3 services are listening ports 19092, 19093, and 19094, respectively.

 -----
 Useful links: